Action for failure to act naturalization

 4. Duration and costs of an action for failure to act (naturalization)

-Court fees are regulated by law in the Court Costs Act (GKG).
-An action for failure to act in the case of naturalization usually costs 798 euros .
-If successful, these costs will be reimbursed to you by the opposing party (Section 154 of the Administrative Court Act).
-However, it can take some time before a judgment is made and you receive these costs back.
-Legal fees vary depending on the city and the lawyer.
-A lawyer specializing in migration law and citizenship law usually charges between 2,500 and 4,000 euros for an action for failure to act.
+Court fees are regulated by law in the Court Fees Act (GKG).
+For an action for failure to act in a naturalization case, the standard fee is €798 .
+If you are successful, these costs will be reimbursed by the opposing party (§ 154 VwGO).
+However, it can take some time before a judgment is issued and you receive this reimbursement.
+Attorney fees vary depending on the city and the lawyer.
+A lawyer specializing in immigration and citizenship law typically charges between €2,500 and €4,000 for an action for failure to act.

 5. Filing an action for failure to act yourself: What you should know

-filing the lawsuit
+Filing of the lawsuit

-Risks of filing an independent lawsuit
+Risks of filing a lawsuit independently

 6. FAQ on the action for failure to act

-Will I get my money back if I win the action for failure to act?
+Will I get my money back if I win the inaction lawsuit?

 Who has to prove whether there is a "sufficient reason" for the delay?